inmanta/inmanta-core/docs/administrators/configuration-files.rst

 Inmanta server and Inmanta agent
 --------------------------------

-The Inmanta server and the Inmanta agent read configuration files from the following two locations:
+The Inmanta server and the Inmanta agent, started via systemd, read their configuration files at the following two locations:

 1. ``/etc/inmanta/inmanta.cfg``
 2. ``/etc/inmanta.d/*.cfg``